percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: No
    :default: true

-When this variable is enabled smaller packets will be aggregated into one.
+When this variable is enabled, smaller packets will be aggregated into one.

 .. variable:: evs.user_send_window